 10DLC: Everything You Need to Know

-Lots of changes are happening across the telecommunications industry, the main one being that major mobile carriers (Verizon, T-Mobile, AT&T, US Cellular) are changing how they handle business text messaging to remove spam and increase message delivery rates.
+Lots of changes are happening across the telecommunications industry, the main one being that major mobile carriers (T-Mobile and AT&T) are changing how they handle business text messaging to remove spam and increase message delivery rates.

 Mobile carriers are creating a new registration process for 10DLC numbers.

 - 10DLC stands for "10 digit long code," or standard phone numbers like 423-218-0111

 - Businesses and organizations will be required to register their 10DLC numbers for texting, otherwise messages will not be delivered

 - A new organization called The Campaign Registry now exists to help register numbers

 - Text Request will collect business info from you to automatically register your number with TCR and carriers

 This should be a net positive for all of us.

 - Spam and unwanted messages will get filtered out